wp-plugins/domain-sharding/readme.txt

 NOTE: You'll need to manually create the new A records for the subdomains in your DNS panel.
 They should have the same ip address of your main domain.

 == Changelog ==

+= 1.1.5 =
+* Fixes automagically guessed domain when working on Multisite environment.

 = 1.1.4 =
 * Automagically try to guess the right value for the old domain variable.